itrea/skel-project/README.md

 This project is used internally for new web projects.
 This project is free for anyone to use

+## To set up a new project
+1. Pull the repository to your local machine
+2. run `npm install`
+3. run `bower install`
+4. run `sudo grunt`

 ### What is skel?